qmeng222/On-device-File-Manager/README.md

 ### Usage:

 - Clone using the web URL: https://github.com/qmeng222/On-device-File-Manager.git
+- Create and activate your own virtual environment
 - Install all the packages and their respective versions specified in the requirements.txt file: `pip install -r requirements.txt`
+- Run the application: `python main.py`

 ### Resources: